sagol-python-for-neuroscientists/course_site_2019/hackathon/description.md

 The next day you arrive at your own pace, but shortly after noon time you're expected to start preparing your presentations.
 The grade for the hackathon is determined mostly by this presentation, so make sure it displays the work you've done in the past two days in a comprehensive manner.
 A presentation template can be found in this folder.
 Presentations start at 15:00, and we expect the event to end by 16:30.

+## Grading

+40% - Code quality - usage of objects\methdos\functions, proper libraries, tests, git, PyPI.
+40% - Collaboration and Presentation
+20% - Is the application usable?

 ## Project 1: Real-time Readout and Analysis of Analog Data
 ### Mentor: Dr. Jason Friedman